lytecache/litecache/lytecache-go/README.md

 # lytecache

-Redis-like caching for Go with zero infrastructure -- no server, no CGO, just a file. `lytecache` gives you the familiar Redis API surface -- `Set`/`Get`, TTLs, atomic counters, eviction, distributed locks -- backed by a local SQLite file instead of a daemon, using a pure-Go SQLite driver so `go build`/`go install`/cross-compilation stay exactly as simple as they'd be without it.
+Redis-like caching for Go with zero infrastructure: no server, no CGO, just a file. `lytecache` gives you the familiar Redis API surface (`Set`/`Get`, TTLs, atomic counters, eviction, distributed locks), backed by a local SQLite file instead of a daemon.
+It uses a pure-Go SQLite driver, so `go build`, `go install`, and cross-compilation stay exactly as simple as they'd be without it.

 ## Install